geowarin/electron-hot-loader/README.md

     electronHot.watchCss(['assets/**/*.css']);
 }

-// We can now require your jsx files, they will be compiled for us require('./index.jsx');
+// We can now require our jsx files, they will be compiled for us require('./index.jsx');

 // In production you should not rely on the auto-transform.